- Posted by Ramya

 Apart from an EMS, the other ways to handle devices are:

 - Embedded WebGUI

-When do these methods run amok?
+When do these methods not come up to scratch?

 - Periodically collect performance metrics from each device.